 All Good Health Indicators for Connecticut

 How are Connecticut’s babies faring in Strong Families?

 Connecticut falls in the Working Effectively (W) tier of states when it comes to indicators of Strong Families.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of families in poverty with babies receiving TANF and babies living in crowded housing.
-Connecticut is doing worse than the national average on indicators such as the percentage of babies who have had two or more adverse experiences.
-Policy-wise, the state has implemented 4 of 5 policies that promote strong families, such as paid sick and family leave, Temporary Assistance to Needy Families (TANF) options, the Child Tax Credit, and Earned Income Tax Credit.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of families who report being resilient and babies living in crowded housing.
+Connecticut is doing worse than the national average on indicators such as the percentage of babies who have had two or more adverse experiences and the rate of babies experiencing maltreatment.

 Key Indicators of Strong Families